Technical Report NTB 21-02

 - Tier 3: RD&D, captures the underpinning RD&D activities necessary to optimise and realise a Swiss repository up until first L/ILW emplacement around 2050 and HLW emplacement around 2060.
 Tier 3 covers RD&D activities required to support specific optimisation work at Tier 2, communicating the necessity and sufficiency of the Nagra RD&D programme.

-- The bulk of the RD&D activities foreseen supports the geosphere characterisation in the siting regions and the development of the site-specific models.
+Geological information – The main drivers for the work are (1) the site selection process, (2) the safety case to be developed for the selected site(s), including provision of the basis for assessing repository-induced effects, and (3) the engineering of the subsurface infrastructure.- The bulk of the RD&D activities foreseen supports the geosphere characterisation in the siting regions and the development of the site-specific models.
 These are strongly supported by the results of the 3D seismic campaigns and the deep borehole campaign in the siting regions.

 - Characterisation methods for the sedimentary facies have made significant progress, while the tectonic picture for the three siting regions has become clear.
 Based on the seismic interpretation, the advanced characterisation of sedimentological and tectonic features will continue to refine this.